flare-foundation/attestation-client/docs/end-users/apis.md

-# APIs
+# REST APIs provided by attestation providers

-There are two groups of APIs that are relevant for use by end users.
+There are two groups of REST APIs that are relevant for use by end users.
-- attestation request APIs from verifier servers,
+- attestation request REST APIs from verifier servers,
-- proof APIs from attestation client servers.
+- proof REST APIs from attestation provider server.

-## Attestation request API
+## Attestation request API on verifier servers

 Attestation request API routes are used to get well formatted attestation requests.
 Based on the [format](https://github.com/flare-foundation/state-connector-attestation-types) definition for a an attestation request of a specific type, a user can prepare the attestation request.
 In order to fully prepare it, the user needs to know what will be the attestation response.
 Namely a part of the request is also the field `messageIntegrityCode`, which is obtained by properly hashing the expected attestation response with the string `"Flare"` appended before hashing (see [here](../attestation-protocol/bit-voting.md#message-integrity-checks)).
 The verifier web service routes are documented using the Swagger interface at `/api-doc/` route.
 They include: